-Looser regulations on alcohol availability may undermine long-term progress on alcohol harm, Institute of Alcohol Studies warns
+Looser regulations on alcohol availability may undermine long-term progress on alcohol harm

-The lack of robust measures placed on alcohol availability during the summer may undermine longer-term progress to reduce alcohol harm, the Institute of Alcohol Studies (IAS) has warned.link here], the IAS, warned that the temporary relaxation of regulations could do damage in the fight against alcohol addiction if they are allowed to become permanent.
+The lack of robust measures placed on alcohol availability during the summer may undermine longer-term progress to reduce alcohol harm, the Institute of Alcohol Studies (IAS) has warned.second COVID-19 briefing, the IAS, warned that the temporary relaxation of regulations could do damage in the fight against alcohol addiction if they are allowed to become permanent.

 The report also considered the use of alcohol in the general population, and found that although there had been an increase in the number of people defined as ‘higher risk drinkers’, there was also an increase in the number of non-drinkers.
 Equally, there were similar numbers of people who reported drinking more than usual and people who reported drinking less than usual.